-Eaquals has, as of 31 December 2021, 30 Associate Members based in 17 countries.
+Eaquals has, as of 31 December 2022, 31 Associate Members based in 17 countries.
 Our Associate Members bring a wealth of professional expertise to the Eaquals network and provide invaluable support for many of our educational projects.
 They comprise a diverse group of influential organisations involved in language education.
-They range from national associations of language education providers to national public-sector bodies responsible for promoting language and culture e.g., Institute Cervantes, language examination providers, publishers of learning materials and a French government institution for language study and research.
+They range from national associations of language education providers to national public-sector bodies responsible for promoting language and culture e.g., Instituto Cervantes, language examination providers, publishers of learning materials and a French government institution for language study and research.

-In addition, there are 2 organisations (from 2 countries) which are Project Partners, all but one of which are university language departments.
-Project Partners do not have voting rights within Eaquals but make an important contribution to our network and academic work.
+In addition, there is 1 organisation which is a Project Partner.
+The Project Partner does not have voting rights within Eaquals but makes an important contribution to our network and academic work.